-As discussed earlier in this report, the proposed screening along the adjoining residential properties does not appear to meet the requirements of the MRD and C-1 regulations.
-I recommend that the landscape screening plan for this area be upgraded to be more like that original landscaping plan for this property line with a mixture of evergreen and deciduous tree and shrubs to provide the dense screening desired by the ordinance.
+As discussed earlier in this report, the proposed screening along the adjoining residential properties does not appear to meet the requirements of the MRD regulations.
+I recommend that the original landscape screening plan for this area be retained as a part of this plan.
+I also discussed specific deficiencies in the landscaping plan for the roadway frontages of this site.
+I recommend that this landscaping be upgraded to meet the minimum ordinance requirements as discussed earlier in this report.

 Section 10(2): This subsection addresses streetscape amenities such as lighting, landscaping and pedestrian amenities within 10' of the right-of-way.
-The submitted site plan has incorporated such amenities into the entry area of the building.
+The submitted site plan has not incorporated any such amenities into any of the roadway sidewalks.
+The area adjacent to the intersection of the roadway sidewalk and the entry sidewalk connecting to the front door would be an excellent location for a small plazas and/or landscaped areas with pedestrian amenities such as benches, fountains, public art, etc.

 Section 10(3): This subsection requires the development of alternative access to the site from rear and side roadways.
-The geography of this site provides no option for this kind of site access.
+There is no option for this kind of site access.